wodby/docs/1.0/docs/infrastructure/maintenance.md

 ## OS upgrade tips

+!!! tip "Upgrade by replacing the boot image"
+    The best way to upgrade is to not upgrade and instead just replace the boot disk (if your cloud provider allows it) to the one with a newer image.
+But in order to not lose your persistent data you should first move persistent data from `/srv/wodby` to a persistent mounted disk (create symlink).
+After replacing the boot disk you will need to connect the server to Wodby as new server, then symlink `/srv/wodby` to the data from the mounted disk and contact us to replace old server reference for all the app instances to the new server.

+!!! warning "Test your upgrades with the dev server first"
+    Make sure your prod and dev server are from the same cloud provider and have the same OS distribution/version.
+After successfully upgrading the dev server and testing all the hosted apps you should continue to upgrading your production server.

 When you're upgrading your OS to a new major version make sure to:

 1. [Stop kube and docker services at first](cli.md#restart-docker-and-kube-services)